Developer Preview

 What is WebMCP?

-WebMCP is a W3C web standard from Google and Microsoft.
+WebMCP is an emerging effort from a W3C Community Group, with contributions from Google and Microsoft.
 It lets websites expose structured tools to AI agents.
-Instead of scraping the DOM or guessing how forms work, your site tells agents exactly what it can do, how to call it, and what it returns.
+Instead of scraping the DOM or guessing how forms work, a site can describe what it offers, how to call it, and what it returns.

 Why It Matters